Rainymood/rainymood.github.io/_posts/2024-01-23-there-will-always-be-naysayers.md

 ![](/../assets/2024-01-23-there-will-always-be-naysayers/2024-01-23-12-02-48.png)

-**Introduction**

-In this tweet, or now X, we see how people initially disliked the Wright brothers historic flight.
-It's easy to be negative and be an armchair critic.
-No matter what you do, people will always be critical of you, so best expect it and be ready for it.
+* In this tweet we see how people initially disliked the now historic Wright brother's initial flight.
+It's easy to be negative and to be an armchair critic.
+No matter what you do, if it is of any significance you will find people that are critical.
+So best expect it and be ready for it.

-**Personal reminder**

-Resistance to change is common and often wrapped in skepticism.
-This story is a reminder for me to keep going despite doubts that others might have.
-Resistance is just part of the journey.
-Don't be scared of what others think because they will think it regardless.
-There will always be naysayers.

-**Crafting better products**

-Criticism can be used like a tool to refine ideas and make them strong enough to stand up to scrutiny.
-There will always be some initial resistance to new ideas and change, because that's the way people are.
+* Product: That being said, criticism can also be used as a tool to refine ideas and to make them stronger by having them stand up to scrutiny.
+There will always be some criticism, but maybe you can use it to make your ideas stronger and more resilient.

-**Building better organizations**

-Organizations face decisions, sometimes this must be done in a group arrangement in a democratic setting and other times you must make bold decisions yourself which can be seen as leaps of faith.
-Embrace the criticism and most of all expect it regardless of what you do.
+* Org: Organizations must make decisions.
+Oftentimes this can be done in a democratic way in a group setting, but sometimes a leader must make bold and unpopular decisions.
+Then it is your choice.
+Do you listen to the criticism or do you continue regardless of what others say?

 # Subscribe